-WHILE RECEIVING DISABILITY BENEFITS FROM YOUR EMPLOYER
+WHILE RECEIVING TEMPORARY DISABILITY LEAVE OR FAMILY LEAVE BENEFITS FROM YOUR EMPLOYER

-You need to contact the Benefit Fund within 30 days when you are not working due to a Disability, Workers' Compensation, Family Medical Leave (FMLA) or Uniformed Services Leave.
-Call the Benefit Fund's Member Services Department at (646) 473-9200 or (800) 575-7771 to find out which forms need to be filed with the Benefit Fund.
+You need to contact the Benefit Fund within 30 days of when you are not working due to a Temporary Disability Leave, Family Leave (under FMLA), Temporary Family Leave, Workers' Compensation Leave or Uniformed Services Leave.
+Call the Benefit Fund's Member Services Department at (646) 473-9200 (or (800) 575-7771 outside New York City) to find out which forms need to be filed with the Benefit Fund.